Click chart to enlarge

 milk (1Peter 2:2-note)

 Like the highway traveler, we as Christians are on a long and sometimes hazardous journey.
 We face many decisions and will have many needs on our pilgrimage to paradise.
 The Bible has been given to us to help us make those decisions and to meet those needs.
 It should be our constant companion–studied diligently and consulted often along the way.
 We can’t do without it.
-(Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+(Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 I have a companion, a dear, faithful friend,